Inter-Instrument Agreement (IIA) is crucial to managing colour throughout a supply chain.

 What does Inter or Intra-Instrument Agreement mean?
 It is the ability of instruments of the same type (Inter) or of the same model (Intra) to report very closely correlated results.

 Why is this important?
 Inter-Instrument Agreement (IIA) is important in colour control as colour is not the property of the object and different instrument types will report different colorimetric values for the same sample.
 Instruments with close-levels of IIA will report results that are closely correlated.
 Groups of instruments within one site or one company nationally or globally, or between customer and supplier can agree without doubt on the colour of the sample.

-Measuring Sample colours to Target Masters is a pretty straightforward procedure, as long as you are looking at a single instrument at a single site for local quality control.
+Measuring Sample colours to Targets is a pretty straightforward procedure, as long as you are looking at a single instrument at a single site for local quality control.
 As you are measuring colour difference rather than actual colour, if the instrument drifts with time, as long as you have a current Target Master, your results will be fairly constant.

 There is an old manufacturing saying that says:” In Theory, there is no difference between Theory and Practice.
 In Practice, there is!”

-While discussing the point of Inter Instrument Agreement, we noted that one of Konica Minolta’s unique properties is the high degree of agreement between instruments, both Intra (Same model) and Inter (Same type – different model).
+While discussing the point of Inter-Instrument Agreement, we noted that one of Konica Minolta’s unique properties is the high degree of agreement between instruments, both Intra (Same model) and Inter (Same type – different model).
 This means that when results are shared around the country, it is not too critical which instrument was used, as long as the setup and applications are identical.

 We first ensured that all our settings were identical, and then proceeded to measure a sample one after the other.
 The top left portable is about 4 years old, the top right a few weeks old and the bench top about 18 months old.
 All are calibrated and certificated so no problems were expected.